trishatelkar14/Django-article-crud/README.md

 ---

 ## 📜 License
+## 📜 License

-This project is licensed under the MIT License — feel free to use and modify.
+This project is licensed under the MIT License see the [LICENSE](LICENSE) file for details. — feel free to use and modify.

 ---